K. M. Seethi Sahib: With the Muslim League

 During the mid-1930s when the Muslim League ceased to cooperate with the Congress, Seethi Sahib and colleagues started organising the League in Malabar District.
 In 1946, he was elected to the Madras Legislative Assembly from the Malappuram Constituency, a victory he repeated in 1952.

 In the new Kerala state

 Seethi Sahib was the Secretary of the Indian Union Muslim League during the 1957 General Elections in India.
 The Congress High Command wished to form a tripartite coalition consisting of the Congress Party, the Praja Socialist Party and the Muslim League in the upcoming elections.
 However, the proposed front was eventually veteod by the Congress Party.

 After the Kerala Assembly Election victory against the Communist Party in 1960, Seethi Sahib was elected as the Speaker of the Kerala Assembly (22 February).
 He represented Kuttippuram Constituency.
-Seethi Sahib died while in office in 17, April 1961.
+Seethi Sahib died while in office on 17 April 1961.
 C. H. Muhammed Koya — only after resigning his legislative party (the League) affiliation — succeeded Seethi Sahib as the Speaker of the Kerala Assembly.